gabrielthomasjacobs/grafana-zendesk-plugin/README.md

 >password: footoken12345

 ## Recommended Visualization Options:
-- style: step-after
-- min: 0
+- visualization type: Stat
-- decimals: 0
+- Calculation: Count
+- Fields: Numeric Fields

+Finally, use the "Organize Fields" transform to hide unwanted fields or to re-order the fields for Table Visualizations.